JoelHill/go-rest-http-blaster/README.md

 * `RequestIDProviderFunc` - function that provides the `Request-ID` header.
 If no function is set, the `Request-ID` header will not be set
 * `RequestSourceProviderFunc`function that provides the `Request-Source` header.
 If no function is set, the `Request-Source` header will not be sent.
 * `UserAgent` User supplied user-agent string.
 Defaults to `[service name]-[hostname]`
-* `StrictREQ014` - will return an error if the REQ014 headers are not provided when the request is launched
+* `RequireHeaders` - will return an error if the REQ014 headers are not provided when the request is launched
 * `StatsdRate`- The statsd reporting rate.

 Typical usage, with [jelly](https://github.com/InVisionApp/jelly) functions: